ArkhamElders/YARD/en-EN/003 - Creating Wanderers.md

 All other skills start at 1.

 ### Point Distribution
 Skill points, like attribute points, are fixed. **Every Wanderer has 18 points** to spend on any skills, adding them to base values.
 This fixed pool gives all players equal chances and encourages thoughtful character creation.
-Remember, no skill can exceed 20 points.
+Keep in mind that a skill's value can't be higher than its base attribute, and its natural cap is 20 points.
+(Of course, there are ways to push past that—magic, potions, and artifacts.)